Hoom4n/GaussianFace/README.md

 Welcome to **GaussianFace**!
 This project investigates Gaussian Mixture Models (GMMs), blending theoretical exploration with practical applications to generate human-like faces using the Labeled Faces in the Wild (LFW) dataset.
 While the results don’t yet compete with state-of-the-art generative models like GANs, they provide meaningful insights into GMMs’ potential for creative tasks.

-*Notice:* Due to GitHub's rendering limitations for large notebooks, you can view the notebook online via <a href="https://colab.research.google.com/github/hoom4n/GaussianFace/blob/main/GaussianFace.ipynb">Google Colab</a> or <a href="https://nbviewer.org/github/hoom4n/GaussianFace/blob/main/GaussianFace.ipynb"> NB Viewer</a>
+*Note:* If you experience issues viewing this notebook on GitHub (due to GitHub's limitations with rendering large notebooks), you can view it online via <a href="https://colab.research.google.com/github/hoom4n/GaussianFace/blob/main/GaussianFace.ipynb">Google Colab</a> or <a href="https://nbviewer.org/github/hoom4n/GaussianFace/blob/main/GaussianFace.ipynb"> NB Viewer</a>

 ---